ntnanh/Web_VideoEditing/README.md

 # Web_VideoEditing
 # Building an Online Video Editing Website
-Building an online video editing website with the aim of providing users with a convenient tool to create and edit their own videos.
+Building an online video editing website with the aim of providing users with a convenient tool to create and edit their videos.
 The platform will offer features such as audio editing, video cutting, format conversion, and more.

 ## Installation Guide
 - Installing Xampp: You can download the latest version.
 Link download: https://www.apachefriends.org/download.html